mlswg/mls-protocol/draft-ietf-mls-protocol.md

     * `extensions`: The new GroupContext extensions (possibly updated by a GroupContextExtensions proposal)

-  * Create an UpdatePath that encrypts the path secrets for the nodes along the sender's filtered direct path to the new ratchet tree, using the provisional GroupContext as context.
-Any new member (from an Add proposal) MUST be excluded from the resolution during the computation of the UpdatePath.
+  * Encrypt the path secrets resulting from the tree update to the group as described in {{synchronizing-views-of-the-tree}}, using the provisional group context as the context for HPKE encryption.

-  * Assign this UpdatePath to the `path` field in the Commit.
+  * Create an UpdatePath containing the sender's new leaf node and the new public keys and encrypted path secrets along the sender's filtered direct path.
+Assign this UpdatePath to the `path` field in the Commit.

 * If not populating the `path` field: Set the `path` field in the Commit to the null optional.
 Define `commit_secret` as the all-zero vector of length